Curriculum Vitae

 While at CNRI I was employed to spend up to 50% of my time working on Python community resources, specifically the PSA and python.org.

-- Mailman - Resurrected a prototype that was languishing and developed it to production quality, employing it for extensive use on python.org and for local CI community.
+• GNU Mailman - Resurrected a languishing prototype and developed it to production readiness, employing it for extensive use on python.org and for a local non-technical community.
 Mailman was soon after adopted as the GNU mailing list manager, and has come to very widespread use throughout the world.
+See My Mailman Role for details.

 National Institute of Standards and Technology (NIST), Gaithersburg, MD

-Systems Engineer - September, 1992 to September, 1995
+Systems Engineer, NIST Network Engineering Group - September, 1992 to September, 1995

 As part of NIST's central Network Engineering Group, managed a site-wide file-sharing service and supported other network service efforts.

-Systems Engineer, Factory Automation Systems Division
+Systems Engineer, Factory Automation Systems Division - July, 1985 to September, 1992

-- Devised and lead collaboration to develop a means to easily share software installations across enterprise organization and system architecture boundaries - The Depot
+• Devised and lead collaboration to develop a means to easily share software installations across enterprise organization and system architecture boundaries, The Depot

 NIST Python Workshop, November 1994